tytydraco/yessleep/out/I_read_a_document_at_work_I_shouldnt_have_seen.md

 FAILING TO FOLLOW ANY OF THESE RULES WILL RESULT IN PERMANENT TERMINATION.

 For the rest of the day, I had eyed the red document on my desk.
 I wondered who those rules were for.
 I wondered what my company was actually doing.
 The longer I sat at my desk, the more restless I became.
-I started sweating and frantically looking around the office to see if anyone noticed my frantic mood.
+I started sweating and frantically looking around the office to see if anyone noticed my panicked mood.
 They haven’t.
-I had decided that I needed to go home and think about what I read today before someone asks why I am so anxious.
+I have decided that I needed to go home and think about what I read today before someone asks why I am so anxious.
 I looked up at the clock and realized it was 5:05.

 I sighed and stood from my desk, gathering my things before walking towards the door.
 Just as I grabbed the handle, I heard the sound of a bell.